uenoB/minissg/packages/vite-plugin-minissg/README.md

 * It is possible to import the same file both in server-side and client-side, but it may cause some problems in building related to some Rollup plugins.
-  Minissg sometimes add `?MINISSG-MARK` query at the end of file names and duplicate codes in order to separate server-side codes from client-side resources.
+  Minissg sometimes add `?MINISSG-COPY` query at the end of file names and duplicate codes in order to separate server-side codes from client-side resources.
   This changes the suffix of a file name, preventing some Rollup